zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

     {libraryPath}\Zend\ServiceManager\ServiceManager.php:{lineNumber}

     Message:
-    Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Album\Service\AlbumServiceInterface
+    Zend\ServiceManager\ServiceManager::get was unable to fetch or create an instance for Blog\Service\BlogServiceInterface

 Exactly what we expected.
-Somewhere in our application - currently our factory class - a service called ``Album\Service\AlbumServiceInterface`` is requested but the ServiceManager doesn't know about this Service yet.
+Somewhere in our application - currently our factory class - a service called ``Blog\Service\BlogServiceInterface`` is requested but the ServiceManager doesn't know about this Service yet.
 Therefore it isn't able to create an instance for the requested name.